Portfolio / Automation & Process Engineering

 SharePoint Preservation

-M365 groups with active SP sites depreciated, not deleted
+M365 groups with active SharePoint sites depreciated, not deleted

 My Role